The Walt Disney Company: Plagiarism

+LGBT+ representation

 Disney has been criticized for both putting LGBT+ elements into its films and for having insufficient LGBT+ representation in its media.
 In the live-action film Beauty and the Beast, director Bill Condon announced LeFou would be depicted as a gay character, prompting Kuwait, Malaysia, and a theater in Alabama to ban the film, and Russia to give it a stricter rating.
 In Russia and several Middle Eastern countries, the Pixar movie Onward was banned for having Disney's first openly lesbian character Officer Specter, while others said Disney needed more representation of LGBT+ persons in its media.
-Because of a scene featuring two lesbians kissing, Pixar's Lightyear was banned in 13 predominantly Muslim countries, and barely broke even at the box office.
+Because of a scene featuring two lesbians kissing, Pixar's Lightyear was banned in 13 predominantly Muslim countries.
 In a leaked video of a Disney meeting, participants talked about pushing LGBT+ themes in the company's media, angering some people, who say the company is "trying to sexualize children", while others applauded its actions.

+Sexism

 Some Disney Princess films have been considered to be sexist toward women.
 Snow White is said to be too worried about her appearance while Cinderella is deemed to have no talents.
-Aurora is also said to be weak became she is always waiting to be rescued.
+Aurora is also said to be weak because she is always waiting to be rescued.
 In some of the princess films, men have more dialogue, and there are more speaking male characters than female.
 Disney's more-recent films are considered to be less sexist than its earlier films.

+Working conditions

+Disney has been accused of having poor working conditions.
+A protest by 2,000 workers at Disneyland in 2022 accused the company of poor pay at an average of $13 an hour, with some saying they were evicted from their homes.
+In 2010, at a factory in China where Disney products were being made, workers experienced working hours three times longer than those prescribed by law, and one of the workers died by suicide.

+Animal cruelty

 In 1990, Disney paid $95,000 to avoid legal action over 16 animal-cruelty charges for beating vultures to death, shooting at birds, and starving some birds at Discovery Island.
-The company took these actions because they were attacking other animals and taking their food.
-When Animal Kingdom first opened, there were concerns about the animals because a few of them died.
+The company took these actions because the birds were attacking other animals and taking their food.
+When Animal Kingdom first opened, there were concerns about the animals because several of them died.
 Animal rights groups protested but the United States Department of Agriculture found no violations of animal-welfare regulations.
-Disney has been accused of having poor working conditions.
-A protest by 2,000 workers at Disneyland accused the company of poor pay at an average of $13 an hour, with some saying they were evicted from their homes.
-In 2010, at a factory in China where Disney products were being made, workers experienced working hours three times longer than those prescribed by law, and one of the workers committed suicide.